Saichandhar/assignment2-thodati/README.md

 | Fish fry             | Indian recipie, Kansas    |  $18       |
 | Egg fried rice       |Indian recipie, Kansas     |  $10       |

+## Quotes
+>Intelligence is the ability to adapt to change.
+-*Stephen Hawking*

+>Death is so terribly final, while life is full of possibilities.
+-*George R.R Martin *